Chinderah, New South Wales

 Chinderah is a town in the Tweed Shire.
 It is located south of Tweed Heads and next to the seaside township of Kingscliff.
 An industrial estate, golf course and small shopping precinct are located within the area.

+The Ngandowal and Minyungbal speaking people of the Bundjalung people are the traditional owners of the Tweed region, including Chinderah, and the surrounding areas.